2022 Honda Civic teased ahead of Nov. 17 reveal

 Honda will reveal a prototype version of the new Civic's sedan body style, via its Honda Head2Head channel on streaming service Twitch.
 A teaser shot released on Thursday provides a glimpse of what's to come.

-A redesign for the Civic Hatchback is also planned, with the more pratical Civic body style to once again serve as the basis of a Civic Type R performance flagship.
+A redesign for the Civic Hatchback is also planned, with the more practical Civic body style to once again serve as the basis of a Civic Type R performance flagship.
 The Civic Coupe won't return however, due to the current-generation's waning popularity.

 An updated version of the current Civic's platform should underpin the new generation.
 That means powertrains are likely to carry over.
 The current Civic makes do with 1.5- and 2.0-liter turbocharged inline-4s.
 In the Type R, the 2.0-liter engine spits out 306 horsepower and 295 pound-feet of torque.